Deterministic scale-invariant dynamics in a logistic Game-of-Life model: Numerical Methods for Cluster Characterizations

+The reported standard deviation combines two contributions: the standard error of the mean (the error bars in \MainFigref{fig:FractalDim_NthLargest}e) and the change in the fitted exponent when $\lambda$ is varied within $\lP \pm 0.000005$.
 Since common neighborhoods tend to decay and become passive in this regime, smaller grid sizes are sufficient for effectively capturing scaling dynamics.
 For these fits, we specifically use the $\lambda$ values: $\lambda = 0.855$, $\lambda = 0.86055$, and $\lambda = 0.865$, respectively, for the subcritical, critical, and supercritical regimes.

-In the subcritical regime (\Fref{fig:ScalingFits}a), the cluster sizes follow a logarithmic scaling law $\expect{S_i(N)} \sim a_i \log N + b_i$, with coefficients $a_i$ and $b_i$ depending on the cluster rank $i$.
+In the subcritical regime (\MainFigref{fig:FractalDim_NthLargest}a), the cluster sizes follow a logarithmic scaling law $\expect{\cS_i(N)} \sim a_i \log N + b_i$, with coefficients $a_i$ and $b_i$ depending on the cluster rank $i$.

-At the critical point $\lambda_P$ (\Fref{fig:ScalingFits}b), the scaling transitions to a power law, with the largest cluster following $\expect{S_1(N)} \sim N^{1.575}$, indicative of the system's fractal nature at criticality.
+At the critical point $\lP$, the scaling transitions to a power law, with the largest cluster following $\expect{\cS_1(N)} \sim N^{1.628}$, indicative of the system's fractal nature at criticality.
 Subleading clusters scale similarly with different exponents.
-These power-law fits reflect the fractal dimensions of clusters ($d_f$), a hallmark of critical phenomena.
-While the largest cluster follows a fractal scaling law, subleading clusters exhibit different exponents as a result of their sensitivity to system size and non-system-spanning nature \cite{Christensen2005, essam1980}.
+These power-law fits reflect the fractal dimensions of clusters ($\df$), a hallmark of critical phenomena.
+While the largest cluster follows a fractal scaling law, subleading clusters exhibit different exponents as a result of their sensitivity to system size and non-system-spanning nature \cite{christensen2005complexity}.
 These clusters remain fractal, scaling with exponents indicative of their distribution near criticality.
-Numerical fits estimate the system's fractal dimension as \( d_f \approx 1.575\) with a standard deviation of \( \sigma_f \approx 0.1 \), reflecting deviations from the critical point \( \lambda_P \) in simulations.
-While this result is consistent with expected values near the percolation threshold, slight deviations from the exact critical point may lead to variations in the exponent.
+Numerical fits estimate the system's fractal dimension as \( \df \approx 1.628\) with a standard error of \( \sigf \approx 0.122 \), reflecting deviations from the critical point \( \lP \) in simulations.
+The most pronounced standard errors (error bars) appear in the critical regime, as expected, since at criticality the cluster-size distribution follows a heavy-tailed power law that amplifies variance relative to the subcritical and supercritical regimes.